Babur-Ahmed/voxcall-craven-live/README.md

 # voxcall
 A sound-activated audio recorder with support for uploading audio to [OpenMHz](https://www.openmhz.com), [Broadcastify Calls](https://www.broadcastify.com/calls/) and [rdio-scanner](https://github.com/chuot/rdio-scanner).
 For Windows and Raspberry Pi.

+USE FFMPEG.EXE IN THE SAME DIRECTORY AS VOXCALL.EXE

 ## Operation
 - Connect a single-channel radio receiver to the sound card input on the computer.
 If audio will be uploaded to Broadcastify Calls, the receiver should not be scanning multiple frequencies.
 - Set the Audio Squelch using the slider.
 Audio above the level of the slider will trigger recording.
 The current audio level is shown adjacent to the slider.
 Set the level of the slider while testing with the radio squelched and unsquelched.